 The same goes for bringing escort — yes, I know it’s distracting to have a strange dude or model’s mom on set to watch over what you are doing, but think as a young girl — she is asked to be alone with a stranger (maybe with the team, maybe not) in his/her space — is it safe for her or not?
-More often than not a model will come alone anyway, but you need to communicate that it’s up to her.
-If you do hotter stuff, it’s very important to set boundaries in advance.
-Different models have different expectations, some flirt with you quite openly during hotter shoot.
+More often than not, a model will come alone anyway, but you need to communicate that it’s up to her.
+If you do hotter stuff, it’s essential to set boundaries in advance.
+Different models have different expectations, some flirt with you quite openly during a hotter shoot.
 You need to remember the flirty stuff is not for you, but for the photos.
 Let her do what she needs to do, but don’t do anything you didn’t agree upon in advance.
-I personally think that agreeing for example on implied topless and then trying to persuade or worse pressure a girl into doing full nudes is disgusting.
+I personally think that agreeing, for example, on implied topless and then trying to persuade or worse pressure a girl into doing full nudes is disgusting.

 On the other hand, some young girls tend to get carried away and give you a diva attitude.
 I had a model recently, who was very beautiful but didn’t have any real experience.
 She was 1:15 late, was difficult, and requested many more photos that we agreed upon.
 Another model in a big project waited until 2 days before the photoshoot to tell me she doesn’t have a car and wouldn’t use public transportation to get to our set.
 I don’t know, maybe it works with a male photographer (with an extra wink), but for me — it just throws me off.
 I can ignore it to a certain degree, but after the line was crossed I just move on to another model (luckily many beautiful girls are ready to come work with me even with last-minute notice)